The following guidelines are for general submission for publication in our anthology series. For competition guidelines, see menu on the left.

-We prefer to see stories that are between 2,000 and about 11,000 words in length.
-Our absolute minimum is 2,000 words; we prefer stories a little longer than that.
-Authors of shorter stories might want to look at our flash fiction competition, which is run every winter.
+We prefer to see stories that are between 2,000 and about 20,000 words in length.
+Most of the stories we publish are between about 2,000 and 7,000 words.
+Authors of very short stories might want to look at our flash fiction competition, which is run annually.

-We pay around £20 to £30 for stories we publish, with the amount varying slightly according to length.
-Contributors get two complimentary copies.
-There's also the Writer's Award, a cash prize for the best story in each issue, as judged by the contributors.
+We pay £15 per thousand words for stories we publish. (eg, £75 for a 5,000 word story, etc.) Contributors get two complimentary copies.
+Stories published are also eligible to enter the Writer's Award, a cash prize of £100 for the best story in each volume, as judged by the contributors.

 It's free to submit stories to The Fiction Desk, but we do have a voluntary £2 submission fee.
 This helps with our running costs; if you choose to pay it, we'll speed up response time on your submission so that you hear back from us within two weeks.
 Payment can be made at the time of submission, via credit card or PayPal.

 It's fine to send us more than one story at a time.
 In fact, we prefer to see two.
-Please don't send more than three, though, and please send them through the form separately, and not together in one document.
+Please don't send more than three, though, and please send them through the form one at a time, and not together in one document.

 We do understand if you want to submit to more than one magazine at a time.
 However, please let us know if a story you've submitted to us has been accepted elsewhere!

 We aim to reply to all submissions within three months.
 You can speed it up to two weeks by paying our voluntary £2 submission fee (see above).